jacobproffer/blog/content/travel/hiking-thingvellir-and-reykjadalur-valley.md

 description: "Discover the perfect day in Iceland, starting with a landing at the airport and unforgettable hikes in Thingvellir National Park and Reykjadalur Valley."
 images: ["/images/reykjadalur_steam.jpg"]
 series: ["Iceland", "Iceland 2024"]
-tags: ["iceland", "airport", "hotel", "reykjadalur"]
+tags: ["iceland", "airport", "hotel", "reykjadalur", "gullfoss"]
 categories: ["travel"]
 thumbnail: "/images/reykjadalur_steam.jpg"
-thumbnailAlt: ""
+thumbnailAlt: "Pockets of geothermal steam rise in the Reykjadalur valley."
 ---

 With an early arrival into Keflavik, Myles and I arrived in Iceland at five in the morning.
 As with my [latest trip to Japan]({{< ref "/travel/back-to-japan-again" >}}), the plane, a Boeing 757, parked on the tarmac away from the terminal.
 Since there was no jet bridge, buses were required to reach a nearby terminal.
 I was in the rear of the plane, which meant I was on the last bus.
 Myles and I met in the arrival terminal, and waited together in line for the immigration checkpoint.
 The line moved faster than expected, and we were both through within minutes with fresh arrival stamps in our passports.